AlexanderWedekind/Time_Table_Sharing/Learning-log.md

 commit e0bd02883dbe89e7486b40ec804c53b49219e3ab
 See below 'debug client side js' as well.

+Further to above:
+Have managed to get everything working, apart from the source-map-explorer tool.
+Minify, bundling, generating sourcemap and serving it to client upon request for client side error massages, all work.
+So I will stick with this method for debugging, as it can still keep source code safe due to env vars and keeping the sourcemap out of the prod env. commit b6f976dc9371c6c600a62780f26acd4f56877ffe

 ### Debug client side js

 Couldn't debug the js as error only showed up after bundling and serving.
-Wasn't able to tell wher in source code error comes from as the client's erroe message stack trace just refers to the bundled code, not the source code.
-Here's what to do:
+Wasn't able to tell wher in source code error comes from as the client's error message stack trace just refers to the bundled code, not the source code.
+Google and gpt3.5 say here's what to do:

 - create source map while bundling with esbuild; flag: --sourcemap
 - this will be inline in code.
 - to protect sourcecode (if not public anyway) make source map hidden; flag: --sourcemap=hidden
 - delete comment in bundled code, linking to the sourcemap, to prevent browser automatically looking for it
 - another option: have soucemap available only in development Serve app locally and debug. don't expose source file in production.
-- to debug locally: in stall sourcemad explorer; npm install -g source-map-explorer; run it on bundled code and the map: source-map-explorer [bundled code].js [bundled code].js.map
+- to debug locally: in stall sourcemap explorer; npm install -g source-map-explorer; run it on bundled code and the map: source-map-explorer [bundled code].js [bundled code].js.map
-- can also debug locally in vscode with the .map file and use that to locate original error; source-map-explorer toll does this
+- can also debug locally in vscode with the .map file and use that to locate original error; source-map-explorer tool does this

 ## 26/12/26